-Ethiopia, Africa’s second-most populous country, is reeling from multiple humanitarian crises: the Tigray conflict, natural disasters, food shortages, and COVID-19.
-Here’s what you need to know about the country’s ongoing challenges and how to help.
+Ethiopia’s Tigray region is reeling from multiple humanitarian crises: conflict, a worsening famine, natural disasters, and COVID-19.
+Here’s what you need to know about the ongoing challenges and how to help.

-The Ethiopian government recently announced a military offensive against the country’s Tigray region after an alleged attack by the Tigray People’s Liberation Front (TPLF) on a state-controlled military base.
-The TPLF party is the Tigray region’s ruling party, which held power in the central Ethiopian government until 2018.
+The crisis was spurred by the conflict that began last November when the Ethiopian government announced a military offensive against the Tigray region.
+That followed an alleged attack by the Tigray People’s Liberation Front (TPLF) on a state-controlled military base.
+The TPLF, Tigray’s ruling party, held power in the central Ethiopian government until 2018.
 Tensions escalated after months of feuding between the TPLF and the central government.

-The recent conflict has also fueled other clashes within Ethiopia over land, resources, and power.
-The most recent instance was a Dec.
-24 attack in the Benishangul-Gumuz region that killed 100 people.
-Continuing conflict puts hundreds of thousands of people at risk in northern Ethiopia and threatens to destabilize the larger eastern Horn of Africa.
+Famine and continuing conflict put hundreds of thousands of people at risk in northern Ethiopia and threatens to destabilize the larger eastern Horn of Africa.

 How You Can Help

 GlobalGiving’s vetted nonprofit partners have been responding to these crises in Ethiopia.
-They are addressing the immediate and long-term needs of the people impacted—from securing shelter and clean water for those who have been displaced to providing care for children across the Tigray region.
+They are addressing the immediate and long-term needs of the people impacted—from securing food, shelter, and clean water for those who have been displaced to providing care for children across the Tigray region.

-You can support people in Ethiopia facing conflict, food insecurity, and other challenges in the following ways:
+You can support people from the Tigray region facing conflict, famine, and other challenges in the following ways:

 1. Provide health care and essentials for people who are displaced.